KiCad/kicad-packages3D/.github/PULL_REQUEST_TEMPLATE.md

 ------------
 Thanks for creating a pull request to contribute to the KiCad libraries!
 **Remember you must be the legal owner of the 3D model!
-Models downloaded from a manufacturers webside can not be accepted.**
+Models downloaded from a manufacturers website cannot be accepted.**

 To speed up integration of your PR, please check the following items as you complete them: